jsore/notes/v2/enterprise-js/deployment.md

 # Deployment

 Deploying the CRUD/search API on a VM for worldwide access.

-&nbsp;&nbps; Any deviations from the book's configurations vs what I plan on doing or have decided <br>
-&nbsp;&nbsp; to use will be noted, along with reasoning when appropriate.
+Any deviations from the book's configurations vs what I plan on doing or have decided to use will be noted, along with reasoning when appropriate.

 <br><br>